jrwhite17/terraform-project/README.md

 # terraform-project
-1. S3 Bucket with SSE Enabled.
+1. S3 Bucket with SSE Enabled.<br />
 Module aws-s3
-2. RDS Security Group
+2. RDS Security Group<br />
 Module aws-rds
-3. MySQL RDS in a Private subnet
+3. MySQL RDS in a Private subnet<br />
 Module aws-rds | Input fromt static private_subnet_ids located in Terragrunt env.hcl
-4. EC2 Security Group
+4. EC2 Security Group<br />
 Module aws-ec2
-5. EC2 in a Private Subnet
+5. EC2 in a Private Subnet<br />
 Module aws-ec2 | Input from static private_subnet_ids located in Terragrunt env.hcl
-6. EC2 should be able to talk to MySQL
+6. EC2 should be able to talk to MySQL<br />
 Module aws-rds | Input from aws-ec2.private_ip for RDS Security Group Ingress Traffic
-7. ALB that uses ACM for TLS certs.
+7. ALB that uses ACM for TLS certs.<br />
 Module aws-alb
 8. EC2 should only allow traffic from ACM.
-(Should this be ALB - and not ACM?)
+(Should this be ALB - and not ACM?)<br />
 Module aws-ec2 | Input from aws-alb security group id (this security group id will be attached to ec2 and and alb and only allow traffic to itself)
-9. ELB should only allow access from your IP.
+9. ELB should only allow access from your IP.<br />
 Module aws-alb | Input from static developer_ip located in Terragrunt terragrunt.hcl

 ### Goals